iterate-ch/docs/mountainduck/preferences.md

 ## Sync

 ### Connect Mode
 Change the default synchronization option.
 You can disable synchronization by default for all bookmarks by switching to *Online*.
+Refer to [Connect Mode](interface.md#connect-mode)

 ```{image} _images/Sync_Preferences.png
 :alt: Sync Preferences